TrustAI/DeepNNC/README.md

 of DeepNNC to handle a real-world, practical, and complex system.

 ##

-Note: This work is accepted by the Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI 2023).
-Our verification tool will be released soon via this repository.
+### Note: This work is just accepted by the Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI 2023).
+Now we are preparing for the final version of this work.
+Our tool will be released soon via this repository.

+-- Wenjie Ruan